-RCMS is a Contents Management System (CMS) platform, design based on the idea that “more than 90% of web construction is possible to be systemize”.
-RCMS makes it easier to develop high quality websites and keep progressing beyond CMS as a versatile platform.
-Our partners range from banks, wholesale distributors and Information Technology services, regardless of company size.
+RCMS is a Contents Management System (CMS) platform, designed based on the idea that “more than 90% of web construction is possible to be systemized”.
+RCMS makes it easier to develop high-quality websites and keep progressing beyond CMS as a versatile platform.
+Our partners range from banks, wholesale distributors, and Information Technology services, regardless of company size.

 Development of magnetic stripe emulate card.